England’s oldest pub, possibly 1,229 years old, shuts doors due to coronavirus hardships

 Christo Tofalli, who took over the lease of the heavily beamed pub in 2012, told The Washington Post that the pandemic and the government’s public health restrictions squeezed his business until he couldn’t meet its financial obligations.

-Its insolvency leaves Mitchells & Butlers, which owns the pub, open to seeking new management of the possibly more than 1,200-year-old business.
+Its insolvency leaves Mitchells & Butlers, which owns the pub, open to seeking new management of the possibly more-than-1,200-year-old business.

 The Christmas season, Tofalli said, was his “last chance” to rescue the Ye Olde Fighting Cocks, which, like much of the hospitality industry, was hit particularly hard by lockdowns, social distancing and capacity restrictions imposed by the government to stop the spread of the virus.

-But with the omicron variant’s spread keeping people home, he says there wasn’t a strong enough surge of customers to make up the shortfall — even though the government in its December restrictions did not close pubs and carved out an exception to rules for wearing masks indoors for hospitality venues.
+With the omicron variant’s spread keeping people home, he said there wasn’t a strong enough surge of customers to make up the shortfall — even though the government in its December restrictions did not close pubs and carved out an exception to rules for wearing masks indoors for hospitality venues.

-Before the pandemic, "we weren’t exactly flush — but I don’t think anybody was,” Tofalli said.
+Before the pandemic, “we weren’t exactly flush — but I don’t think anybody was,” Tofalli said.
 But he and his staff fought to make it a success.
-“It was a great, award-winning pub, it’s the oldest pub in the country ...
+“It was a great, award-winning pub; it’s the oldest pub in the country. ...
 I tried everything.
 I’m still trying.”

-Tofalli announced the impending closure of the Ye Olde Fighting Cocks last week, making it one of hundreds of others throughout the United Kingdom to close since 2020.
-Many other British pubs — a staple of British society that were experiencing a decline in number even before the coronavirus — have also been forced to lay off or furlough staff.
+Tofalli announced the impending closure of the Ye Olde Fighting Cocks last week, making it one of hundreds of pubs throughout the United Kingdom to close since 2020.
+Many other pubs — staples of British society that were experiencing a decline in number even before the coronavirus — have been forced to lay off or furlough staff.

 “Before the pandemic hit, the escalating business rates and taxations we were managing meant trading conditions were extremely tough,” Tofalli wrote Friday in a statement on Facebook announcing the news, “but we were able to survive and were following an exciting five-year plan and were hopeful for the future.”